pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted/01-introduction.md

 ---
-title: Migrate a Drupal 8 Site to the Latest Version of Drupal
+title: Upgrade a Drupal Site to the Latest Version of Drupal
 subtitle: Introduction
 description:
 cms: "Drupal"